 People with hemophilia have a higher quality of life today than ever before, but complications can still occur.
-As many as one third of people with hemophilia will develop an antibody — called an inhibitor — to the product used to treat or prevent bleeding episodes.
+Approximately 15 to 20% of people with hemophilia will develop an antibody—called an inhibitor—to the product used to treat or prevent bleeding episodes.
 Developing an inhibitor is one of the most serious and costly complications of hemophilia.

 People with hemophilia use treatment products called clotting factor concentrates.
 This treatment improves blood clotting and is used to stop or prevent a bleeding episode.

 Inhibitors develop when the body’s immune system stops accepting the factor (factor VIII for hemophilia A and factor IX for hemophilia B) as a normal part of blood.
 The body thinks the factor is a foreign substance and tries to destroy it using inhibitors.
 The inhibitors stop the factor from working.
 This makes it more difficult to stop a bleeding episode.
 People with hemophilia who develop an inhibitor do not respond as well to treatment.
 Inhibitors most often appear during the first year of treatment but they can appear at any time.

 Caring for people with inhibitors poses a special challenge.
 The health care costs associated with inhibitors can be staggering because of the cost and amount of treatment product required to stop bleeding.

 Multi-joint arthropathy, and the additional burdens of pain and mobility problems further compound the cost of care.
 People with hemophilia who develop an inhibitor are twice as likely to be hospitalized for a bleeding complication – particularly interventional surgery to manage joint damage.
 Physical therapy intervention, therefore, is an important component of overall inhibitor management.